10 DIY Project Ideas That Will Help Alleviate Stress

-If you’re into rustic decor, you can de–stress by diverting your attention to making your own barn wood.
-This simple DIY project is inexpensive and allows you to easily transform pine boards into rustic boards that are nearly indistinguishable from authentic barn wood.
-And, it’s kinda fun to pound on the boards to create those realistic-looking dings and scrapes.
+If you’re into rustic decor, you can de-stress by diverting your attention to making barn wood.
+This simple, inexpensive DIY project allows you to easily transform pine boards into rustic boards that are nearly indistinguishable from authentic barn wood.
+And it’s kinda fun to pound on the boards to create those realistic-looking dings and scrapes.

 Create a Tabletop Zen Garden

 Are you stressed from work and everyday obligations?
 Studies show tending a zen garden can help.
-For this DIY project, start with a bowl or container of your choice and add items such as sand, small pebbles and even small plants.
+To create a homemade terrarium, start with a bowl or container of your choice and add items such as sand, small pebbles and even small plants.
 Not sure where to start?
 There are plenty of ideas on The Garden Glove.

 Create a Message Board

 Keeping up with everyone’s appointments, sports practices and school events can be difficult and stressful.
 Create a message center for your home so everyone knows where they are supposed to be and when.
-A message center can also help you keep unsightly clutter, such as mail, permission slips and to-do lists, out of sight.
+A message center can also help you keep unsightly clutter like mail, permission slips and to-do lists out of sight.

 Prep for the Holidays Early

-You know how crazy holidays can get, so when it comes to DIY projects to de-stress, try doing a bit of indoor gardening to get ready in advance.
+You know how crazy holidays can get, so try doing indoor gardening in advance to prepare.
 You can plant flower bulbs at certain times so they’ll be ready in time for holidays such as Christmas and Easter.
 It will give you a chance to de-stress, while knowing when the holiday rolls around there will be one less thing to worry about.